-August 27, 2018, Vancouver, Canada – Renaissance Oil Corp. (“Renaissance” or the “Company”) (TSX-V:ROE / OTCQB: RNSFF) reports its second quarter 2018 results.
+November 30, 2018, Vancouver, Canada – Renaissance Oil Corp. (“Renaissance” or the “Company”) (TSX-V:ROE / OTCQB: RNSFF) reports its third quarter 2018 results.
 All dollar figures are Canadian dollars, unless otherwise noted.

-- The recent improvement in oil and gas prices continued into the second quarter as sales of crude oil averaged $80.68/bbl compared to $72.98/bbl in the previous quarter and $54.09/bbl in the second quarter of 2017, while sales of natural gas averaged $4.51/Mcf compared with $4.19/Mcf in the second quarter of 2017.
+- Strong crude oil and natural gas prices continued into the third quarter as sales of crude oil averaged $84.27/bbl, compared to $80.68/bbl in the previous quarter and $54.09/bbl in the third quarter of 2017, while sales of natural gas averaged $5.03/Mcf compared to $4.51/Mcf in the previous quarter and $4.24/Mcf in the third quarter of 2017.

 |Three Months Ended|

 |Crude oil ($/Bbl)||84.27||80.68||56.64|

 Operations during and subsequent to the third quarter of 2018 reached a milestone in the ongoing development of the Amatitlán block (Veracruz, Mexico) by Renaissance and LUKOIL.
 A 17 well drilling program has been completed, intersecting the shallow Tertiary Chicontepec formations.
 These wells have undergone completion operations and been brought onto production.
 Renaissance has also completed work-overs and repair operations on eight existing Chicontepec wells.
 Further, the Renaissance Lukoil partnership has now drilled and cored a deep 3,550 meter well which, with the 17 Chicontepec wells and work-overs, completes the US$45.5 million work program commitment on Amatitlán.